How Zero Trust Reduces Network Lateral Movement

 Zero Trust: A New Beginning

 Lateral movement is a big problem that traditional security policies just aren’t built to address.
-It’s difficult to discover, as the prior two attacks demonstrate, meaning hackers can remain undetected for months or even years.

-Zero Trust is a far different approach that is much more effective at mitigating harm should the worst happen.
-The basic principle behind Zero Trust is to “never trust, always verify.”
 Zero Trust assumes that login credentials could already be in the hands of a threat actor and proceeds to mitigate harm from there.
-Let’s take a look at how this works.

-Identity-based Access Rules
+Identity-Based Access Rules

 As with other approaches to security you need basic credentials to get access to company resources.
 This includes a login email and password, as well as multi-factor authentication from phone apps, USB dongles, and so on.
-The big difference with a Zero Trust approach is that access permissions are far more fine-grained and administrators can segment at the application level.

 Device Posture Check

 Verifying who you are isn’t enough.
 With a well designed Zero Trust strategy, devices must also meet specific requirements for access.
-The idea here is to prevent unauthorized devices (like a hacker’s disposable laptop) from logging in.

 Context Requirements

 ZTNA solutions can also set times of day when company resources are available to employees.
 Those years of financial documents might only be accessible from a company computer between the hours of 9AM to 7PM.
-That way, hackers looking to exfiltrate data from the network would need to have physical control of a device, and even then they could not siphon off information at all hours of the night.

 Instead, everything would have to happen during specific hours making the task take longer and increasing the chances of detection.

-In addition to time of day, Perimeter 81’s ZTNA approach can also set a location requirement so that if someone tries to access personnel files from an unapproved city or country they won’t be able to do that.
+In addition to time of day, Check Point’s ZTNA approach can also set a location requirement so that if someone tries to access personnel files from an unapproved city or country they won’t be able to do that.

-In addition, Perimeter 81’s ZTNA can check at set intervals to make sure that all context and device requirements are still being met after the person logs in to the network.
-If the system detects any changes then access rights are revoked.
+Also, Check Point’s ZTNA can check at set intervals to make sure that all context and device requirements are still being met after the person logs in to the network.

 Agentless Access

-Employees can access resources using the Perimeter 81 desktop agent, but what about third-party contractors who need access to one specific resource?
-That’s where agentless access comes in.
-This is a web portal that’s secured and isolated from the public Internet.
 It provides contractors access to just the resources they need such as remote desktop access or a specific cloud-based app.
-That way if the third party is ever compromised the hackers will only see into whatever app that third party had access to, and not your entire network.
+That way, if the third party is ever compromised the hackers will only see into whatever app that third party had access to, and not your entire network.

 Cloud and On-Prem Segmentation